Implementing Payments

 How-to Implement Pley Payments

-2) Display the product in your game by fetching the price & currency.
+2) Display the product in your game (how-to)

 5) Grant the item to the player.